ekasnh/Argston-npx-card/README.md

 ## Usage

-Once you've installed the necessary prerequisites, simply run the `npx ekansh` command in your terminal.
+Once you've installed the necessary prerequisites, simply run the `npx argston` command in your terminal.
 This will display your business card with your contact information and other details.